Current Research and Interests:

 Above: A series of lights is set up inside a protected forest along a deer exclosure to investigate the impact of artificial light on arthropod communities.

 Below: Results from my light pollution study show a significant shift in arthropod community when exposed to light.
 This study investigated the community before and after the light was introduced.
 Seen below, the community differs greatly on day 6-10 when the light was on compared to day 1-5 (pre light) and 11-15 (post light).
-Results of this work are in prep and are expected to be submitted September 2018
+Results of this work are in prep and are expected to be submitted shortly

 Want to hear a little more about my work?
 Listen to a speed talk I gave at SCCS!